MCPHackers/LaunchWrapper/MultiMC.md

 # JSON patches for MultiMC instances
 This allows changing the Minecraft version in the instance without re-editing the component, and easier interoperability with other MultiMC features.
 More information about JSON patches can be found [on the MultiMC wiki page about them](https://github.com/MultiMC/Launcher/wiki/JSON-Patches).
-Here is a [MultiMC instance](https://github.com/MCPHackers/LaunchWrapper/files/11588554/LaunchWrapperMCP-MultiMC.zip) demonstrating this.

 > [!IMPORTANT]
 > Please obtain a build of [LaunchWrapper](https://github.com/MCPHackers/LaunchWrapper) And place it in `<MultiMC directory>/libraries/org/mcphackers/launchwrapper/1.0-SNAPSHOT/launchwrapper-1.0-SNAPSHOT.jar`, as it is currently not recommended to use versioned release.
 Use latest git commit whenever possible.

-Instructions:
+## Instructions
 - Create a new MultiMC instance.
 - Click "Edit Instance".
 - Click "Add Empty".
 Enter "LaunchWrapper" for the name, and "org.mcphackers.launchwrapper" for the UUID.